Ruaidrí Ua Conchobair

 Ruaidrí mac Tairrdelbach Ua Conchobair (Modern Irish: Ruairí Ó Conchúir; anglicised as Rory O'Conor) (c.
 1116 – 2 December 1198) was King of Connacht from 1156 to 1186, and High King of Ireland from 1166 to 1198.
 He was the last High King of Ireland before the Anglo-Norman invasion.

 Ruaidrí was one of over twenty sons of King Tairrdelbach Ua Conchobair (1088–1156).
-He and his sister Mór were Tairrdelbach's only children from his third wife, Cailech Dé Ní hEidin of Aidhne.
+He and his sister Mór were Tairrdelbach's only children from his third wife, Cailech Dé Ní Eidin of Aidhne.

-Rig Damna Connachta
+Rigdamna Connachta

 Ruaidrí was not a favourite of his father, his brother Conchobar Ua Conchobair being Tairrdelbach's tánaiste and designated heir.
 In 1136, he and his brother Aedh (died 1195) took advantage of a low in Tairrdelbach's fortunes to stage a rebellion.
 Aedh was blinded by Conchobar on Tairrdelbach's orders but Ruaidrí was protected by the Archbishop of Connacht, Muireadhach Ua Dubhthaigh.
 In 1143, he staged another rebellion.
 He was arrested by Conchobar and Tighearnán Ua Ruairc.